asjosik1991/lattice-symmetries/python/tutorial.md

 ```

-In this case the sectors cover the whole Hilbert space.
+In this case, the sectors cover the whole Hilbert space.

-#### Symmetry adapted basis
+#### Symmetry-adapted basis

-In order to make calculations with the help of symmetries, we need to construct a symmetry adapted basis.
+To make calculations with the help of symmetries, we need to construct a symmetry-adapted basis.
-The basis is constructed with the help of one dimensional representations of the symmetry group of the Hamiltonian,
+The basis is constructed with the help of one-dimensional representations of the Hamiltonian's symetry group,
 or in other words, the symmetry (permutation) group of the corresponding expression.

 The simplest example would be: